-The CL1B provides both internal and external audio input and output.
+The CL2 provides both internal and external audio input and output.
 Internally, stereo speakers are provided on each side of the display, along with a single channel microphone mounted on one side of the display.
 Jacks are provided for use of headphones, external speakers, or an external microphone.

-The audio subsystem is built around the HD Audio standard.
-An HD Audio compatible codec provides conversion between digital and analog audio signals, as well as mixing capabilities.
+The audio subsystem is built around an I2S Audio Codec, which provides conversion between digital and analog audio signals, as well as mixing capabilities.
 This codec supports input or output sampling at rates up to 96 KHz, using analog/digital converters with a dynamic range of 80 dB and digital/analog converters with a dynamic range of over 90 dB.
+The audio codecs support operation with either 16 or 24 bit audio data.